Mailman (City Letter Carrier)

 I'm not sure what you mean by close a mailbox, whether if the door/lid is ajar or you mean permanently close it and return mail to the sender.
 I do know if a mailbox is full and the mail isn't claimed after awhile (not sure of the time frame), the letter carrier does have the option to return "overflow" mail to the senders with the endorsement on it saying "box full".
 Another option is that the mail can be put into a "hold" area in the post office with a note on top saying "box full" and waiting to see if the mailbox is emptied and then would deliver the mail being held at the post office.
 I don't know if one procedure is correct and the other isn't.
 I haven't experienced it much (if at all) during my career.

-Asked by heather over 11 years ago
+Asked by Sparky66 about 11 years ago

 Can I give my mailman the key to a new lock mailbox I just bought?
 I live in a 3 family house and someone is stealing my mail.